pxr687/bootstrap_tutorial/README.md

 If you want to code along in the LIS Jupyterhub, please use this link: http://bit.ly/confidence_tutorial

-If you are coding along with the presentation, the file you need is `bootstrap.ipynb`.
+If you download this repo to code along with the presentation, then the file you need is `bootstrap.ipynb`.

 ## Description of files/folders